-To check trip mileage or to reset trip odometers, the OFF/RUN switch must be in the RUN position or in accessory mode.
+To check trip mileage or to reset trip odometers, the OFF/RUN switch must be in the RUN position.
 Press and release the trip button until the desired trip odometer is displayed.

 To reset or zero trip odometers, have desired (A or B) odometer displayed.
 Press the trip button and hold for approximately one second.
 The trip odometer resets to zero.